Friday, December 9, 2016

 Chitin armor offers decent protection, and is often used by goblinoids.
 It has one major drawback - it is incredibly brittle.
 Any attack that deals more than 20 points of damage in a single blow shatters the armor.
 In addition, if the wearer of the armor takes more than 50 points of damage before he can repair the armor, the husk is destroyed.
 Repairing the armor requires a DC 20 Craft: Armorsmithing check and takes an hour.

 Dragon Shield: Rarer than full dragonscale, a dragon shield is made from a single huge scale, only found upon the death of large wyrms.
 Providing excellent protection, the dragon shield is light and easy to use despite being the size of any other large shield.
-In addition to the armor Bonus, the dragon shield will also bestow its wielder with energy resistance 5 against the energy type of the breath weapon the dragon scale was gleaned from.
+In addition to the Armor Bonus, the dragon shield will also bestow its wielder with energy resistance 5 against the energy type of the breath weapon the dragon scale was gleaned from.

 Dragonscale: Similar to scale mail, dragonscale is made using the smaller scales of a great dragon.
 This armor guarantees a warrior excellent protection and yet limits little of his speed and mobility due to its great flexibility.
 In addition, the wearer gains energy resistance 10 against all attack of the same energy type as the breath weapon of the dragon from which the suit was made.
 Dragomnscale is extremely rare, and many adventurers are willing to risk the dangers of actually seeking a dragon out in order to gain such armor.
 Many dragons will react negatively to individuals clad in dragonscale armor.